msmink01/multi-cow-lameness-detection/README.md

 We aim to explore automatic lameness detection in complex, multi-cow scenes (shown in Figure 2) using more recent computer vision methods than existing approaches.
 Our research questions include:

-1. How does an existing computer vision technique, such as end-to-end video action recognition, perform in a difficult task such as multi-cow lameness detection?
+1. How does an existing computer vision technique, such as end-to-end video action recognition, perform during a difficult task such as multi-cow lameness detection?
-2. How can an automatic lameness detection system be made robust to inter- and intra- animal variability in a large production environment, while still being portable and efficient?
+2. How can an automatic lameness detection system be made robust to inter- and intra- animal variability in a large dairy production environment, while still being portable and efficient?

 In our efforts, we contribute a new multi-purpose dataset, privately available, for complex, multi-cow scenes.
 We deliberate existing end-to-end VAR methods' capabilities on this dataset.
 And, we propose a real-time two-stage lameness detection pipeline moving towards classifying lameness in complex, multi-cow scenes.